krummenCode/Oros-Photography-Website/README.md

 Fixed Bugs
 ---
-Landing Div issues - img has white space on some landscape modes
+Landing Div issues - img has white space on some landscape modes -Was a max-width issues

+Recent Changes
+---
+Added Favicons

 Changes to be Made
 ---